hclcnx/customizer/docs/IBMConnectionsCustomizer.md

 cases](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching).

 **Note:** When running Customizer on-premises only the `max-age` header value of 12 hours is set  by default.
-The `ETag` header is not set because the `include-files` are laid down on a simple file system folder and there is no notification mechanism in place to alert Customizer when a resource is updated.
+The `ETag` header is not set because the `include-files` are laid down on a plain file system folder and there is no notification mechanism in place to alert Customizer when a resource is updated.
 For Customizer on cloud this notification is performed by a GitHub web hook which kicks in when the containing repository is updated.